Bomadi

 Bomadi is an Ijaw local government area in Delta State, Nigeria.
 The town lies on the bank of the Forcados River.
+This LGA also has its headquarters located in Bomadi town.

-It has eleven communities, namely: Ogriagbene, Esanma, Akugbene, Ogbein-ama, Bomadi, Kpakiama, Ekamuta-gbene, Azebiri, Ogodobiri, Okoloba and Kalafuo-gbene.
+It has eleven communities, namely: Ogriagbene, Esanma, Akugbene, Ogbein-ama, Bomadi, Kpakiama, Ekamuta-gbene, Azebiri, Ogodobiri, Okoloba and Kalafuo-gbene, Adobu, Agoloma, Aven, Bolou Apelebiri, Bolou-Angiama, Odorubu, Ogo-Eze As at the 2006 census, this LGA has a total population of 86,016 people.